 I was all of five years old when I became suddenly ill.
 My mother called the doctor who said to get me to the emergency room.
 My dad came home from work to get me there.
 I can still recall the sensation of him scooping me up in his arms and carrying me across the frozen December grass to the hospital entrance.
 I can remember thinking to myself that I was too old to be carried in this way.
 I can recall realizing I had no choice and settling into the absolute sense of safety I felt in that moment.

 I offered this image of my dad in a sermon more than twenty years ago now.
-It was a precious memory of me at the age of five and him carrying me gently in his arms when I was sick.
 I cannot now remember the particular text this recollection spoke to then.
 But I do remember him learning that I had spoken of this.
 I remember the befuddled look on his face.
 And I well remember his words,

 “But Janet.
 That’s just what a Dad does.”